kristinathabet/Assignment6InterfaceDesign/README.md

 * Line Height: On auto- 19

 ## Impression Test
+Liza Strong: November 11th, 2021

+* First Impression: "Very neutral colors and easy to read and follow"
+* "There is not that many words on it, it's very minimalistic and clear.)
+* "I like the neutral tones it is very fitting for this purpose"
-The video recording to the impression test can be found [here](https://youtu.be/RyqJ8q0Xu-U)
+* " The words are a little small but I feel like its just becuase you need all this information on the page" The video recording to the impression test can be found [here](https://youtu.be/RyqJ8q0Xu-U)

 ### Summary of Findings
+This High-Fidelity prototype testing was very useful for me to test multiple different design variations and decide on one that is most fitting for my application.
+Running the color contrast check aided me in choosing colors that look clean and complement each other well.
+My participant for the impression test was able to easily make it through my prototype with little assistance, proving that it is intuitive and easy to navigate.
+Throughout this project, I have adjusted the typeface, shapes, and colors mulitpe times to find something I am confident in.
+After conducting this impression test, I have decided to alter some of my text size and spacing to make it even easier to read.
+I will also incorporate more icons to improve users experience as much as possible.

 ## Summary of graphic design and my personal choices
+I personally chose to go with a dark mode theme because it is easy on the eyes, and works very well with white text.
+I was deciding between a font that was all caps lock and one that wasn't; Although the caps lock font was more visually pleasing, it seemed to aggressive for a DMV website.
+My biggest goal for this high fidelity prototype was to create something non-overwehmling and easy to look at.
+Often times, government websites contain so much information that is impossible to cleanly condense into clean graphic design, so I tried my best to combat this issue.
+Each and every page has a home button, question button, and back button, making it easy for users to escape a page or redirect themselves to a more appropriate one.